Imitadora

-"Imitadora" is a song by American singer Romeo Santos.
-The song was written by Philip (Taj) L. Jackson and Romeo Santos, and conducted by Carlos Dalmasí, with production handled by Vinylz, Romeo Santos, Allen Ritter and Frank Dukes.
+"Imitadora" (Imitator) is a song by American singer Romeo Santos.
+The song was written by Philip (Taj) L. Jackson and Santos, and conducted by Carlos Dalmasí, with production handled by Vinylz, Santos, Allen Ritter and Frank Dukes.
 It was released to digital retailers on June 23, 2017, through Sony Music Latin, as the second single released off Santos' third studio album, Golden.

 Music video

 The music video was released on July 18, 2017, on YouTube through Vevo.
 It features Colombian TV host Jessica Cediel.
 The video shows Santos interrogating a woman (Cediel) because she is not who he thinks she is, and wants her to prove that she is the same person he used to know.
 The video also shows scenes of Santos and Cediel making love in his bedroom and the bathroom.